openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

         technology providing very good application responsiveness over high latency, low bandwidth links like the Internet.
 X2go upstream developer Heinz M. Graesing gave a talk about Skolelinux and also gave some insights of his work on X2go.
-He attended also other sessions, including one by openSUSE™s Michael Kromer about X2go installation, configuration and best practices on openSUSE and SLES. openSUSE is very close to upstream X2go and Heinz came away impressed, asking for the code behind one of the demoed features!
+He attended also other sessions, including one by openSUSEâ€™s Michael Kromer about X2go installation, configuration and best practices on openSUSE and SLES. openSUSE is very close to upstream X2go and Heinz came away impressed, asking for the code behind one of the demoed features!
 >